barebox/barebox/Documentation/user/security.rst

 ----------------

-In systems utilizing the ARM TrustZone, barebox is often tasked with loading the secure OS (Usually OP-TEE).
+In systems utilizing the ARM TrustZone, barebox is often tasked with loading the secure OS (usually OP-TEE).
 After OP-TEE is loaded, the rest of the software runs in a less-privileged non-secure or "normal" world.

 The installation of OP-TEE (and any higher privileged firmware like ARM Trusted